Burning Man organizers stress the importance of consent

 RENO, Nev.
 (AP) — The #MeToo movement is making its way to Burning Man.

 Organizers are reminding attendees that just because the counter-culture festival in the Nevada desert is known for occasional nudity and kinky landmarks like the “Orgy Dome,” it doesn’t mean it’s a free-for-all when it comes to touching or nonconsensual sex, the Reno Gazette Journal reported .
+This year’s event started this weekend.

 While the festival doesn’t have official guidelines, it does have a set of informal rules.